nanda-kshr/unlimited-photos-cloud-storage-pvt/README.md

+## Unlimited Cloud - Telegram Bot Integration

+Welcome to the Unlimited Cloud project!
+This application allows you to integrate with Telegram and MongoDB to create a seamless cloud-based solution.
+Follow the steps below to configure the application and get started.

+### Version - 1

 ### How to Obtain the Required Values for the `.env` File

 To configure the application, you need to set up a `.env` file with the following values: